jonathanhines/midtown/contact.markdown

 - Online booking

 In-person Appointments (home)
-- (for clients requiring in-home care)
+- Available to clients requiring in-home care
 - Treatment from the comfort of your own home

 Virtual Appointments